Welcome to your one-stop resource for gardening in May.

-If you have perennial plants that are growing permanently in pots, they will eventually exhaust the nutrients in their compost.
+If you have perennial plants and spring flowers in pots, they will eventually exhaust the nutrients in their compost.
 You can give them a boost without a full re-pot by removing the top layer of compost, then adding some *slow-release plant food and a layer of fresh compost.
 Finish by watering the pot thoroughly.

 Deadhead your flowers

 Having spent time and money on your plants, it’s worth encouraging them to produce as many flowers as possible.
 Deadheading is an easy way to do this.

 Deadheading is simply removing any flowers that are drooping, dead or forming seed heads.
 Doing this prevents the plant setting seed, so it produces more flowers.